reamay526/portfolio_app/README.md

 ---

 ## 📌 Notes
-- Ensure all files are properly organized in the correct structure
+- Ensure all files are properly organized
-- `Home.py` is the root entry point of the application
+- Home.py is the root file
-- `mayie.png` must be placed in the main directory
+- mayie.png must be in the main directory
-- Run the app using the command above